mauricechristopher/movie-list/README.md

-## Movie Listings Website
+## Movie Listings Project using the OMDB API
-Need to get your own API key here:
+Need to get your own API key here: http://www.omdbapi.com/apikey.aspx

 ## How to use